-The second problem is related to the first, since the need to dry a down bag/quilt greatly increases the chances of ripping the shell fabric.
-For example, the bag/quilt might be draped over rocks during the day and then blow onto adjacent thorns when the wind picks up, or draped over a thorny shrub before it is realized that the shrub is thorny.
-Rips in down bags/quilts will prove disastrous, since the down will leak out immediately and be lost.
-Whereas a continuous-fiber polyester bag/quilt, because it seldom needs drying, is less likely to be ripped in the first place and then if it does get ripped, there is no loss of insulation and the rip can simply be sewed up in the field.
+Second problem is related to the first, since need to dry a down bag/quilt greatly increases chances of ripping shell fabric.
+For example, bag/quilt might be draped over rocks during the day and then blow onto adjacent thorns when wind picks up, or draped over a thorny shrub before it is realized that shrub is thorny.
+Rips in down bags/quilts will prove disastrous, since down will leak out immediately and be lost.
+Whereas continuous-fiber polyester bag/quilt, because it seldom needs drying, is less likely to be ripped in the first place and then if it does get ripped, there is no loss of insulation and the rip can simply be sewed up in the field.

-The third problem is that down collapses and loses all insulating power when it gets thoroughly wet.
+Third problem is that down collapses and loses all insulating power when it gets thoroughly wet.
 Again, this is more a problem with sleep gear than clothing.
-If down clothing gets wet, it can usually be dried by sleeping in it, even in continually wet conditions, especially if the down compartments are small, as they often are in clothing.
+If down clothing gets wet, it can usually be dried by sleeping in it, even in continually wet conditions, especially if down compartments are small, as they often are in clothing.
 But drying down sleep gear in continually wet conditions is nearly impossible.
 I have never gotten down sleep gear soaked, but I have gotten a synthetic sleep quilt soaked.
-(I foolishly slept in a depression, because it was the only comfortable spot to camp, the depression seemed shallow, and I thought rain unlikely.
-When the rain arrived, and turned into a heavy downpour, the depression, which was much deeper than I realized, filled with water.
-Luckily, the temperature wasn't particularly cold when this happened.)
+(I foolishly slept in a depression, because it was the only comfortable spot to camp, depression seemed shallow, and I thought rain unlikely.
+When rain arrived, and heavy rain at that, depression filled with water and became a small lake.
+Luckily, temperature wasn't particularly cold when this happened.)
 I was able to dry out this synthetic sleep quilt in the field.
 Had I been using down, I would have had major problems.
 Getting the quilt soaked was clearly my fault, but everyone makes mistakes now and then.
 Gear that allows recovery from mistakes is better than gear that doesn't, which is another reason I have sworn off the use of down in sleep gear.

 Consider first continuous fiber polyester.
-Water vapor which condenses in the insulation above the torso remains above the torso, in the path of heat being radiated and conducted from the torso.
-Eventually, the condensed moisture will pick up enough heat energy to re-evaporate, and thus the insulation stays dry.
+Water vapor which condenses in insulation above torso remains above torso, in the path of heat being radiated and conducted from torso.
+Eventually, condensed moisture will pick up enough heat energy to re-evaporate, and thus insulation stays dry.
 Now consider down.
-Moisture condensing above the torso causes the down there to clump and and fall to the side of the quilt or sleeping bag, so there is no longer any insulation above the torso and body heat leaks out rapidly and is lost rather than being productively used to re-evaporate condensed moisture.
+Moisture condensing above torso causes down there to clump and and fall to the side of the quilt or sleeping bag, so there is no longer any insulation above the torso and body heat leaks out rapidly and is lost rather than being productively used to re-evaporate condensed moisture.
 It is possible to shake the quilt so that the damp down is located above the torso, but each such shaking causes a loss of heat energy in the form of warm air escaping (bellows effect).
-Also, it is difficult to sleep if the quilt needs to be shaken every so often to keep the down in place above the body rather than at the sides.
-Unless metabolism can be ramped up to compensate for the rapid loss of body heat through the cold spot, the final result will be hypothermia.
-The problem of down clumping and falling to the sides does not exist in the geese from which the down is derived, because in geese each individual down feather is anchored to the skin.
+Also, it is difficult to sleep if the quilt needs to be shaken every so often to keep down in place above body rather than at the sides.
+Problem of down clumping and falling to the sides does not exist in the geese from which down is derived, because in geese each individual down feather is anchored to the skin.
 When down attached to a goose's skin gets damp, it fails to insulate the same as down in clothes or sleep gear, but—very important—it doesn't clump or shift, and thus will soon dry due to body heat.
 Likewise, problems with down are greatly reduced when the down compartments are very small, so that damp down can't shift very far.
 This is why down clothing that is not too thick and has small down compartments works quite well in moist environments.
 That is, it is primarily the LOOSENESS of down in bulky clothes and sleep gear, rather than down's other qualities, which causes problems in moist environments, and conversely it is the STABILITY of continuous fiber polyester which allows this insulation work so well in these same environments.

 Following Ray Jardine's recommendation, I switched from sleeping bag to quilt, and haven't regretted it.
 All my synthetic quilts were sewn by myself.
 I also experimented with a custom-made down quilt from Nunatak, but discarded it when it became heavily mildewed during a long period of continuous rain.